 Before deciding on what terms they will offer you a mortgage loan, lenders need to find out two things about you: whether you can pay back the loan, and if you are willing to pay it back.
 To figure out your ability to repay, they look at your debt-to-income ratio.
 To assess how willing you are to repay, they use your credit score.

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
-For details on FICO, read more here.
+The most widely used credit scores are called FICO scores, which Fair Isaac & Company, a financial analytics agency, developed.
+Your FICO score ranges from 350 (very high risk) to 850 (low risk).
+You can find out more on FICO here.

-Past delinquencies, payment behavior, debt level, length of credit history, types of credit and number of inquiries are all calculated into credit scores.
-Your score considers both positive and negative items in your credit report.
-Late payments will lower your score, but consistently making future payments on time will raise your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated wtih positive and negative items in your credit report.
+Late payments lower your score, but consistently making future payments on time will improve your score.